archlinux/archinstall/README.md

 In a live-cd environment, do:

     # wget https://raw.githubusercontent.com/Torxed/archinstall/master/archinstall.py
-    # python3 archinstall.py --default
+    # pacman -S --noconfirm python; python archinstall.py --default

-> **CAUTION**: If no **other** parameters are given, **it will devour the first disk in your system** (Usually `/dev/sda`, `/dev/nvme0n1` etc).
+This will install a basic Arch Linux, without interaction, on the first drive it finds *(after user confirms it)*.<br>

-This will install a basic Arch Linux, without interaction, on the first drive it finds.
 Use `--drive=/dev/sdb` etc to change the desired destination, or skip `--default` if you want to get options for your installation.

-> NOTE: This assumes Python is installed on your ISO, follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO or use a pre-built [guided ISO](https://hvornum.se/archiso/).
+> NOTE: Follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO or use a pre-built [guided ISO](https://hvornum.se/archiso/) to skip the python installation step, or to create auto-installing ISO templates.
 Below is examples and a cheat sheet on how to create such a ISO *(with different flavors)*.

 # Features